 3. It empowers you to set realistic goals, track progress, and optimize your strategy

-Having the latest Bluetooth headset is great and all, but setting goals are a must in sales.
+Having the latest Bluetooth headset and sales software is great and all, but setting goals are a must in sales.
 Having a way to track them helps you see what’s working, what isn’t, and why—and it’s essential to your success.
 With the ability to track your progress, you can replicate successes and easily make adjustments to areas that need work.

 4. It lets you spend more time selling

 Having a plan in place and a path forward means you and your team can focus on actually selling to customers that are the most likely to buy.
 You know who your happy customers are, you understand their challenges, and you know how to help them reach their goals.
 And that means more deals closed.